Welcome to Country / Acknowledgement of Country

-I would like to acknowledge the Traditional Custodians of the land on which this event is taking place, the [name of clan or group] people and pay my respect to Elders, past, present and emerging.
+I would like to acknowledge the Traditional Custodians of the land on which this event is taking place, the [name of clan or group] people and pay my respect to Elders, past and present.

 For sending correspondence broadly or communicating across various communities - it is recommended to use a general Acknowledgement such as

 “Federation University Australia acknowledges the Custodians of the lands and waters where our campuses are located and recognise their continuing responsibilities to care for country at these sites of teaching and learning.
-We pay our respects to Elders past, present and emerging and extend our respects to all Aboriginal and Torres Strait Islander First Nations Peoples. “
+We pay our respects to Elders past and present and extend our respects to all Aboriginal and Torres Strait Islander First Nations Peoples. “

 Wherever possible, the Aboriginal Education Centre will consult with local Aboriginal communities on the best form of recognition for each event.